 The exact timetable for the first few days of opiate withdrawal will depend on which opiate you are coming off of.
 A shorter acting opiate (such as dilaudid) will accelerate the timing a bit.
 On the other hand, methadone and buprenorphine (suboxone) are in a class by themselves because they are so long acting.
 Methadone is particularly difficult to detox from because it is fat soluble and has to be slowly released by your fat as part of the detox process.

 Not allowing enough time for withdrawal before resuming “life” and the responsibilities that go with it is probably the number one reason for relapsing.
 Assuming this is not your first time through withdrawal, you know how long it might take.
-Keep in mind that it gets harder with every withdrawal.
-However, by working the suggestions below, you might be surprised how much easier it can be.
+However, generally it gets harder every time through withdrawal.
+But by working the suggestions below, you might be surprised how much easier it can be.

 The following is a list of symptoms you might have during the first few days and what you can do to manage them.

 Spacey feeling/Unable to Concentrate: Ride it out with an inspiring book (if you can hyper focus by reading) or a selection of inspiring, funny or positive movies.
-Stimulants such as dexadrine, methalphenidate (Ritalin), coffee, guarana, ginsing or Rhodiola help.
+(Actually, I go through TED talks, but I’m weird that way.)
+Stimulants such as dexadrine, methalphenidate (Ritalin), coffee, guarana, ginseng or rhodiola help.
 It is difficult to get a potent enough extract of the last two to be useful at this phase.

 For that burning sensation in your insides, gabapentin works pretty well.

 Fatigue or muscle weakness: This is actually a continuation of the spacy feeling from the first day.
-So, dexadrine, methalphenidate (Ritalin), coffee, guarana, ginsing or Rhodiola all help.
+So, again, dexadrine, methalphenidate (Ritalin), coffee, guarana, ginseng or rhodiola all help.
 But make sure that you don’t take so much that they mess with your sleep!
 In addition, a potent B vitamin complex helps.
 Unfortunately, gabapentin can make fatigue somewhat worse, but its ability to help with sleep more than offsets this difficulty.

 L-Tyrosine can also help fight fatigue.
 As with the stimulants mentioned above , the trick is getting the dosage right.
 That dosage is likely between 2000 mg and 4000 mg.